 However, in no event may a plaintiff file a medical malpractice action more than four years from the date of the incident, with one exception and that is children.
 If a child was the injured party, an action can be brought on the minor’s behalf as long as it is done before the child’s eighth birthday.

-If you were injured in a personal injury accident or at the hands of a negligent doctor, hospital, or medical facility that committed medical malpractice, we urge you to contact our firm to meet with a Jacksonville personal injury attorney.
+If you were injured in a personal injury accident or at the hands of a negligent doctor, hospital, or medical facility that committed medical malpractice, we urge you to contact our firm to meet with an attorney.